 Have you noticed just how burning a cinnamon apple scented candle at home lifts your mood!?

 According to new studies, cinnamon is said to help in maintaining dopamine and manganese levels, an important chemical that carries signals between nerves and brain.

 This aids other cognitive functions such as sleeping, movement, feeling of anxiousness, attention and also learning.
-All of which gets impacted after childbirth.
+All of which gets affected after childbirth.

-Dopamine helps to remove bacteria from the gut which often is the cause of irritability and bad mood.
-Manganese, a mineral found in abundance in Cinnamon helps to keep depression and anxiety under control.
+Dopamine helps to remove bacteria from the gut, which often causes irritability and foul mood.
+Manganese, a mineral found in abundance in Cinnamon, helps to keep depression and anxiety under control.